-For more information on organisations that can help with your anger, please see our page on Useful Contacts.
+For more information on organisations that can help with your anger, please see 'Useful contacts' on p.26.

 "Breathing techniques have helped me to control my anger.
 I know that if I take a moment to concentrate on my breathing and not my anger, I'll have something else to focus on."